 The Dyson AM10 was towards the bottom of our overall scoresheet (as you can see in the table above), largely due to a high estimated lifetime cost and a water tank that is somewhat difficult to clean and refill.
 In the sections below we further detail its performance in all of our individual tests.

 One unique aspect or the Dyson AM10 is its attached fan.
-This disperses the mist farther than other models, and does seem to have a more immediate effect than other models.
+This disperses the mist farther than other models, and does seem to have a more immediate effect.
 Where most models let mist pour out and slowly raise the humidity, the Dyson AM10 can blow the mist around the room.
 Of course, if you're using a humidifier for cold, dry, winter air you probably don't want to have mist blown in your face.
 But if you live in a desert environment, it can be a refreshingly cool, moist breeze.

 Ease of Cleaning